 Community resilience

 The Balfron resilience plan is ‘owned’ by the residents of Balfron and helps facilitate village wide communication of a major incident.
 The latest resilience plan for Balfron is available here >>.
-Join Balfron Community Resilience Facebook group to find hear the latest news in the event of a major incident that affects the village.
 More information is available at Balfron Community Resilience page.

 Invasive plants along the River Endrick and its tributaries